 The dryer needs to simmer down.
 I have so many people telling me I’m crazy for not owning a dryer and then they turn around and tumble dry their clothes and leave them on their couch for like a week before even noticing them…..and I’m crazy?
 80% of American households have a tumble dryer, whereas less than half of European households own one.
 Is there a difference?

-Only in mindset, my loves.
+Only in mindset.

 When I found out that Martin didn’t own a dryer, I was confused.
 Did he go to a place to dry his clothes?
 Surely this is madness.

 Martin taught me how to line dry (well he actually taught me incorrectly but he planted a seed haha).

 When I had my twins, I had my family in America beg me to let them send me a tumble dryer.
 “How will you survive?!” was a constant message that I received.
 I laugh so hard at this today, but I was also scared….”How WOULD I survive this madness?!”